maximokisbye/maximokisbye/README.md

 - 👋 Hi, I’m @maximokisbye
-- 👀 I’m interested in working as a Full Stack developer.
+- 👀 I’m interested in working as a SRE/DevOps Engineer.
 - 📫 How to reach me maximokisbye@gmail.com

 <!---